Skip to content

 Examples of other critical messages can include security alerts, password reset requests, critical app updates, and more.

 Let’s say you want to send a special offer push notification every time a user completes a specific in-app action.
-However, to avoid repeating the same message too often, you want to ensure this message is shown no more than once every 3 days, even though your Global frequency capping allows 3 push notifications per week.
+However, to avoid repeating the same message too often, you want to ensure this message is shown no more than once every 3 days, even though your Frequency capping allows 3 push notifications per week.

 Here’s how to configure that: